 Presently, 80 % of the world fish stocks for which assessment information is available are reported as fully exploited, overexploited, or requiring of effective and precautionary management.
 The maximum wild capture fisheries potential from the world’s oceans, has probably been reached some years ago.

-Then, how we maintain fishing sustainable, thus allowing countries to gain long term benefits from trade, while at the same time we allow for the recovery of the affected fish stocks while making sure that technical issues do not become barriers to commerce?
+Then, how we maintain fishing sustainable thus allowing countries to gain long term benefits from trade, control IUU fishing, while at the same time we allow for the recovery of the affected fish stocks while making sure that technical issues do not become barriers to commerce?

 Well...
 It is a massive challenge, and working some aspects of it, is the job that I do for various international agencies and some responsible fishing companies around the world.

-I'm lucky to have gained expertise in a wide range of Fisheries areas, such as Fisheries Information Management Systems, Catch Documentation Schemes, Regulatory Compliance, Monitoring Control and Surveillance (MCS), EU IUU & SPS Market Access Requirements, Fisheries Development, Private Sector Support, Fisheries Research, and Project Management.
+Beside my industry background, I have proven expertise in a wide range of development areas, such as Monitoring Control and Surveillance (MCS), Port State Measures (PSM), Fisheries Information Management Systems (FIMS), Catch Documentation Schemes (CDS), Regulatory Compliance, EU IUU & SPS Market Access Requirements, Private Sector Support, Fisheries Research, and Project Management.

-I have a long term experience on institutional strengthening and capacity building practices with regulatory institutions coupled with long-term involvement with the private sector, from fishing boats crew to executive roles which gave me skills on participative stakeholder management and industry involvement in regulatory decision making.
+My experience on institutional strengthening and capacity building practices with regulatory institutions coupled with long-term involvement with the private sector from fishing boats crew to executive roles, gave me skills on participative stakeholder management and industry involvement in regulatory decision making.

-I have always enjoyed working on extension and training activities from factory to university level in all fisheries related matters, including the development of multimedia and paper based training and information materials.
+I'm well experienced in extension and training from factory to university level in seafood safety and fisheries related matters, including the development of new media and paper based training materials.

-Fluent in 4 languages.
-Comfortable in fishing boats, coastal villages, factories and boardrooms.
+I'm fluent in 4 languages and feel comfortable in fishing boats, coastal villages, factories and boardrooms (mostly in that order)